When Being a Lonely Man Becomes a Mental Health Issue

 Common Objections Men Have About Therapy for Loneliness

 “I should be able to handle this myself.”
-You can change a tire yourself too, but you probably wouldn’t attempt brain surgery.
+You can change a tire yourself too, but you probably would not attempt brain surgery.
 Emotional skills are learned, not innate.
 If no one taught you how to build close friendships as an adult man, therapy is just getting the instruction manual you missed.

 Who This Approach Works For (And Who Needs Something Different)